roadev/datamining/_posts/2023-07-20-assignment-2-data-mining.md

 ## Methodology

-To compare the two datasets, we decided to focus on the `"title"` attribute, which is common to both datasets.
+To compare the two datasets, the main focus will be on the `"title"` attribute, which is common to both datasets.
 Specifically, we looked at the length of the title as a characteristic feature for comparison.

 A `boxplot` was used to visualize the distribution of the title lengths in each dataset.
 A boxplot, or box-and-whisker plot, displays a summary of the set of data values having properties like minimum, first quartile, median, third quartile, and maximum.
 In the boxplot, a box is created from the first quartile to the third quartile.
 A vertical line is also there, which goes through the box at the median.
 Here whiskers are drawn from the edges of the box to show the range of the data.